 Multiple Application Servers & Load Balancing

 It is highly impossible to get better performance with a single application server.
 But bigger & faster servers are potentially expensive and because a single device always has an inherent performance, you need to upgrade or replace the current device (a highly disruptive operation) for more performance.
 This is where a reverse proxy server comes into the picture.
 This server allows the usage of multiple application servers which ensures better Drupal performance by just adding additional servers into the system.
-This process of adding and removing the servers can be made easy with the right software tools such as NGINX Plus which reduce the amount of downtime to a great extent.
+This process of adding and removing the servers can be made easy with the right software tools such as NGINX Plus which reduces the amount of downtime to a great extent.

 The presence of multiple application servers means that there has to be a technique to decide which server gets the next request.
 The techniques range from a simple approach to a complex one in which each server is examined by the system to find out which one is least busy before sending a request.
 This is known as Load Balancing.
 The NGINX server & the NGINX Plus support five load-balancing techniques that help in improving the Drupal performance.